-As at March 31, 2023, the amount of flow-through proceeds remaining to be expended is approximately \$383,000 (March 31, 2022 - \$383,000), which in total must be incurred on or before December 31, 2023.
+As at March 31, 2024, the amount of flow-through proceeds remaining to be expended is approximately \$2,383,000 (March 31, 2023 - \$383,000).

 The BCMETC cannot be claimed by the Company on mineral exploration expenses related to meeting expenditure commitments pursuant to the issue of flow-through shares; however, the BCMETC itself, once received, may be used for any purpose.